 Cryptococcosis is a defining opportunistic infection for AIDS (typically associated with CD4 cell counts < 100/mcL).

-C. gattii is primarily associated with trees, especially the eucalyptus and, unlike C. neoformans, is not associated with birds and is more likely to cause disease in immunocompetent hosts.
-However, in one small study of C. gattii infections in Canada, findings suggested that the disease was more likely to occur in immunocompromised people (eg, those who have HIV/AIDS, have a history of invasive cancer, or were treated with corticosteroids) or people who had other lung disorders, were ≥ 50 years, or smoked tobacco (1 General reference Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeasts Cryptococcus neoformans or C. gattii.
-Symptoms are those of pneumonia... read more ).
+C. gattii is associated with more than 50 species of trees, especially the eucalyptus in Australia.
+Unlike C. neoformans, C. gattii is not associated with birds and is more likely to cause disease in immunocompetent hosts.
+However, in one small study of C. gattii infections in Canada, findings suggested that the disease was more likely to occur in people who are immunocompromised (eg, those who have HIV/AIDS, have a history of invasive cancer, or were treated with corticosteroids) or in people who had other lung disorders, were ≥ 50 years, or smoked tobacco (1 General reference Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeasts Cryptococcus neoformans or C. gattii.
+Symptoms... read more ).

-Outbreaks of C. gattii infection have occurred in the Pacific Northwest, Papua New Guinea, northern Australia, and in the Mediterranean region of Europe.
+Outbreaks of C. gattii infection have occurred in the Canadian province of British Columbia, the U.S. Pacific Northwest, Papua New Guinea, northern Australia, and in the Mediterranean region of Europe.